OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-introduction.rst

 systems.
 Every overcloud node must support IPMI for booting up from the undercloud using PXE.

-Ensure the following requirements are met for the Tungsten Fabric nodes per role.
+Ensure the following requirements are met for the OpenSDN nodes per role.

 -  Non-high availability: A minimum of 4 overcloud nodes are needed for control plane roles for a non-high availability deployment:

-   -  1x contrail-config (includes TF control)
+   -  1x contrail-config (includes OpenSDN control)

    -  1x contrail-analytics